 Ease of Use

 Vistaprint’s primary benefit is how easy it is to use.
-After a relatively short sign up process, Vistaprint gives you a large selection of templates to choose from, which can all be customized using “blocks” that you drag and drop into the page.
+After a relatively short sign up process, Vistaprint’s templates are varied and the selection is fairly large.
+Templates can all be customized using “blocks” that you drag and drop into the page.

-Something to note here: while you can drag and drop different, pre-made blocks onto your pages, you cannot drag individual elements onto section of the page (i.e. you couldn’t add a single button or change the layout of the pre-made block).
+Something to note here: while you can drag and drop a different, pre-made content block onto your pages, you cannot drag individual elements onto section of the page (i.e. you couldn’t add a single button or change the layout of the pre-made block).

 The whole setup is like painting by numbers.
 There are obvious drawbacks to this setup, which I will cover in the disadvantages, but it is a real advantage to having limited but accessible design options.

 The site layout is mobile-friendly and maintains an acceptable look/design no matter what you do to the design options.

 For DIYers who want the easiest way to get their content onto a good-looking design, this is fine.
 But if you’re looking for more flexibility and advanced design customization, you may find this website builder limiting.

 Another unique benefit of Vistaprint is how they customize their product for their existing customers.
 For example, if you’ve ordered a business card from their printing service, they’ll automatically show you themes that match your existing branding when you sign up for their Website Builder.